 NYC Co-Chairs

-Fiona Dieffenbacher Associate Dean and Associate Professor of Fashion at Parsons School of Design, The New School
+Fiona Dieffenbacher Associate Professor of Fashion & Associate Dean, School of Fashion, Parsons School of Design, The New School

 Seth Freeman Adjunct Associate Professor of International and Public Affairs, Columbia University and Organizational Management, NYU